Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 4 of 365. **Brave and thouthful!**
-- DAY: Saturday, Went to HBSS, i am gratefull, Blessed to see another day, my c took me to the hair salon,
+- DAY: Saturday, Went to HBSS, i am gratefull, Blessed to see another day,

 gotta lock in in nsbe, hopefully